-This section introduces \emph{actor-critic with delay adaptation} (ACDA), a model-based RL algorithm that uses the interaction layer to adapt on-the-fly to varying unobservable delays, contrasting to state-of-the-art methods that enforce a fixed worst-case delay.
+This section introduces \emph{actor-critic with delay adaptation} (ACDA), a model-based RL algorithm using the interaction layer to adapt on-the-fly to varying unobservable delays, contrasting with state-of-the-art methods that enforce a fixed worst-case delay.
 A challenge with varying unobservable delays is that the agent lacks perfect information about the actions to be applied in the future.
-Indeed, it does not know when recently sent actions will arrive at the interaction layer.
 ACDA solves this with a heuristic (Section~\ref{sec:mbpac-predictions}) that is effective when delays are temporally correlated.

-The actions selected by ACDA will vary in length depending on the delay that we are generating actions for.
-This lends itself poorly to commonly used policy function approximators in deep RL such as multi-layer perceptrons (MLPs), that assume a fixed size of input.
-ACDA solves this with a model-based distribution agent (Section~\ref{sec:mbpac-model}) that embeds the variable length input into fixed size embedding of the distribution over the state to which the generated action will be applied.
-The fixed size embeddings are then used as input to an MLP to generate actions.
+The actions selected by ACDA will vary in length depending on the delay we are generating actions for.
+This lends itself poorly to commonly used policy function approximators in deep RL, such as multi-layer perceptrons (MLPs), that assume a fixed size of input.
+ACDA solves this with a model-based distribution agent (Section~\ref{sec:mbpac-model}) that embeds the variable-length input into fixed-size embeddings of future state distributions, to which the generated action will be applied.
+The fixed-size embeddings are fed as input to an MLP to generate actions.
 ACDA learns a model of the environment dynamics online to compute these embeddings.
 Section \ref{sec:mbpac-training} shows how we train ACDA.